-Research Proposals may be submitted to the Chair of the Research Advisory Committee (RAC).
+Research Proposals may be submitted to the Chair of the IEL.
 For more information click on the document below.

 For a more detailed description of the revised OLF and the research foundations underlying the design and revision of this leadership resource, select the Ontario Leadership Framework 2012, With a Discussion of the Research Foundations by Ken Leithwood and Strong Districts and Their Leadership 2013 by Ken Leithwood.